Unibet is a one stop shop for sports betting, casino, poker, games and bingo.

 The page layout underneath the navigation bar is arranged into 3 neat columns.
 Down the left side of the page is where you’ll find a list of all your sports, along with the number of opportunities within each in brackets, which is a handy feature.
 Adding all these up results in literally thousands of betting opportunities!
 At the very top of the column is the live betting link, placed well, no doubt due to popular use.
 Under that you’ll see links to the Supertoto and Superscore coupons page for the keen soccer punter.
 The coupons are actually laid out very cleanly, unlike other sites whose coupon pages can easily overwhelm all but the most seasoned punter!
 Under the Supertoto and Superscore links is where you’ll find your search bar for quick and easy event searching.
 But to be honest you shouldn’t really have to use it unless you’re after something really specific, as directly underneath that is a conveniently placed list of all the day’s top sports and their events, along with your choice of how far in advance you’d like to view: 1 hour or 4 hours.
 Following that is a list of all available sports.

-At the top of the middle column is where you’ll find a nice big banner advertising other offerings under the Unibet umbrella, such as live casino, in addition to some of the sport section’s special promos, free bets and bonus offers.
+At the top of the middle column is where you’ll find a nice big banner advertising other offerings under the Unibet umbrella, such as live casino.

 What’s nice about the banner is it’s mostly static images but even the animated sections are far from the glaring flashy irritants you may find on other sites, so it doesn’t detract from your experience.
 Under the banner you’ll find a couple of sports news items – but wait, one of those is actually a promotion!
 This is a nice way to give one of Unibet’s best promos the headline space it deserves and they pull it off nicely here.
 Sadly, it’s at the expense of the live betting bar, which immediately follows, resulting in it placing just below the fold of the page, meaning you have to scroll down to see it, which is a bit of a shame really.